soee/Flowpack.OpenSearch/Documentation/Transformer.rst

     /**
      * @var \DateTime
-     * @ElasticSearch\Transform(options={"format" = "Y-m-d H:m:s"}, type="date")
+     * @OpenSearch\Transform(options={"format" = "Y-m-d H:m:s"}, type="date")
      */
     protected $date;

 The `type` option is usded to determine the corresponding transformer class.
-Date would resolve to `Flowpack\ElasticSearch\Indexer\Object\Transform\DateTransformer`. and call it's implementation of `transformByAnnotation($source, TransformAnnotation $annotation)`.
+Date would resolve to `Flowpack\OpenSearch\Indexer\Object\Transform\DateTransformer`. and call it's implementation of `transformByAnnotation($source, TransformAnnotation $annotation)`.
 All default transformer can be used just like this.

 Implement a custom Transformer
 ==============================
 If you need a custom transformer you need to implement the TrnasformerInterface.
 It declares two methods:

-* getTargetMappingType: return value is used as mapping type in elasticsearch (one of https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)
+* getTargetMappingType: return value is used as mapping type in OpenSearch (one of https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)

 * transformByAnnotation: actual implementation of your transform process

 *Example: Custom Transformer that implements TransformerInterface and crops the source length* ::

     <?php
     namespace Some\Vendor\Indexer\Object\Transform;

-    use Flowpack\ElasticSearch\Annotations\Transform as TransformAnnotation;
+    use Flowpack\OpenSearch\Annotations\Transform as TransformAnnotation;
     use Neos\Flow\Annotations as Flow;

     /**